FarhanKobir/CreativeCodingMidterm_FarhanKobir/README.md

-# Abstract Representation of the Word "Outcast"
+# Outcast
+An abstract representation of the word "Outcast" that utilizes scenes and constant state changes.